Colona studies options as drainage ditch dammed

 You have free articles remaining.

 WHAT'S NEXT: The city will soon begin turning over outstanding fines and water bills to Municipal Collections of America following a 5-0 vote of aldermen.
 Don Hillman, Rich Holman and Tristan Tapscott were absent.
-The firm adds a 35 percent upcharge to the bill but does not charge the municipality any fee.
-There was some confusion Monday about whether it was the city's responsibility to add the 35 percent to the bills when they turn them over to the firm for collection, but city attorney Jeff Wright said either way wouldn't change how the ordinance was written.
+The firm adds a 35% upcharge to the bill but does not charge the municipality any fee.
+There was some confusion Monday about whether it was the city's responsibility to add the 35% to the bills when they turn them over to the firm for collection, but city attorney Jeff Wright said either way wouldn't change how the ordinance was written.

 -- LISA HAMMER